 - Proof you have enough funds for your stay and your studies in Lithuania

-6. University application deadlines for Lithuania
+6. University application deadlines in Lithuania

 Some application procedures can take a while, so you should start applying as soon as possible.